The Best Valentine’s Gift: Mindful Relationship Skills

 The quality of our relationships is one of the most important factors contributing to our health and happiness.

-Mindfulness and mindset work helped me shift the way I approached ALL my relationships- my marriage, my parenting, with my own parents, and with my patients, colleagues and friends.
+Mindfulness and mindset work helped me shift the way I approached all my relationships:

 I was able to let go of resentment, irritability, frustration, and resistance.

-Coaching, yoga, and mindfulness helped me find spaciousness, calmness, and start breathing more deeply.
+Coaching, yoga, and mindfulness helped me find spaciousness.

-From there, I was able to take ownership of how I showed up for my loved ones.
+From there, I took ownership of how I showed up for the people I love.

 I wish this for all of you and your loved ones.